 Examinations are only given on the dates specified in the schedule.

-Results can be seen in the Student Portal.
-(Click on My Studies / Study results.
-You must click on the link "Show all study results" in order to see failing grades.)
+Results can be seen in Ladok.
 If you still have an active student account, you should also receive an automatic email stating that a grade has been reported.
+Exam results are also posted in Inspera.
+Note however that the exam result may not be the final grade for the course/module.

-The majority of witten exams are left at the Departmental Office to be collected by the students.
+The majority of written exams are left at the Departmental Office to be collected by the students.
+Exams written in Inspera become available to the student in Inspera when it has been corrected.
 Exams that have not been collected within two years of the examination are destroyed.